Restore items backed up with Time Machine on Mac

 Restored items return to their original location.
 For example, if an item was in the Documents folder, it’s returned to the Documents folder.

 With many apps, you can use Time Machine within individual documents, so you can examine and read past versions to find the version you want.
-See View and restore past versions of documents on Mac.
+See View and restore past versions of documents.

 You can use iCloud Drive and iCloud Photos to safely store your documents, photos and videos in iCloud.
 See Ways to back up or protect your files.